-The Kenya safari packing list is one of the most searched topics for first-time safari guests — and one of the most over-complicated.
+The Kenya safari packing list is one of the most searched topics for first-time safari guests, and one of the most over-complicated.
 The honest answer covers about thirty items, most of which you already own, and a few constraints (the 15kg soft-bag charter limit) that govern every decision.
-This guide is the specific list that Sense of Adventure sends every guest before departure, annotated with the reasons why each item either belongs in your bag or does not.
+This guide is the specific list that Sense of Adventure sends to every guest before departure, annotated with the reasons each item belongs in your bag or not.
 The people who overpack a Kenya safari do it in two consistent ways: they bring too many clothes (you will wear the same two sets of clothes on rotation for the entire trip and enjoy it), and they bring the wrong shoes (overpacking on footwear is the single most common packing error we see).

 Questions on What to Pack?
 Ask Sense of Adventure.